& formalities: before you travel to France

 and also Undiscovered

-(Technically, if you have UK registered car, you do not
+(Technically, if you have UK or EU registered car, you do not

 need a green card to travel to Europe, just your UK car insurance